The Marianna Brown Dietrich College of Humanities and Social Sciences

 www.cmu.edu/dietrich/hsp

 The Humanities Scholars Program invites a small cohort of students – usually no more than twenty – to work together to investigate the issues that confront contemporary society.
-The director helps select candidates in collaboration with the Academic Advisory Center and its Associate Dean during their first year at Carnegie Mellon, and they then start the program during their sophomore year with a series of two academic seminars that draw upon the expertise of humanities faculty and the broader intellectual depth of the campus.
+Students are invited to join the program at the time of admission based on the strength of their interest and background in one or more of the humanities.
+Students participate in a living-learning community during their first year and take a series of academic seminars that draw upon the expertise of humanities faculty and the broader intellectual depth of the campus throughout their time at CMU.
 The Humanities Scholars Program sponsors campus-wide programs, often in collaboration with other programs, such as the Center for Diversity and Inclusion, the College of Fine Arts, and the Institute for Politics and Strategy.
 The Humanities Scholars experience culminates in a student’s senior year with a capstone project.
 Students have the ability to use the resources of the program to further their own research, engage with the community, and develop their own areas of expertise.
 The program is supported by endowment funding from the university as well as from the Arthur Vining Davis Foundations in order to support outstanding undergraduate research in the humanities at the university.
+For further information, students should contact the Director, Therese Tardio tardio@andrew.cmu.edu

 Quantitative Social Science Scholars Program